Day Camps for kids 5-12

 - Before June 1: Full refund, minus $25 administration fee (fee waived if cancellation is within one week of purchase)

-- After June 1 until one week before start of camp session: 50% refund, minus $25 admin fee
+- After June 1 until two weeks before start of camp session: 50% refund, minus $25 admin fee

-- Less than 1 week before camp session: No refund.
+- Less than two weeks before camp session: No refund.

 No refunds will be offered for missed days in a camp week other than for illness.